TheForeverOptimist/HATE-READING/README.md

 # DocVersation

 ### DocVersation is a SaaS application that utilizes TypeScript/JavaScript within a NextJS + Tailwind framework.
-The goal of this SaaS is to be able to read and interpret PDFs that are submitted to the application.
+This SaaS Application digests and interprets your PDFs allowing you to have a conversation about the submitted PDFs without reading them yourself.
 It includes different payment tiers utilizing Stripe APIs.

 ## Table of Contents